The Big Earth Data Project

 Download Overview and Teacher Notes PDF

-Lesson two examines seasonal variations in different measurements of Southern Ozone Hole, using averages, histograms, box plots, cumulative frequency curves and frequency polygons. .
+Lesson one examines seasonal variations in different measurements of Southern Ozone Hole, using averages, histograms, box plots, cumulative frequency curves and frequency polygons.

-Lesson four will look at bivariate data by comparing the size of the Southern Ozone Hole with other measurements from ground and satellite data.
+Lesson three will look at bivariate data by comparing the size of the Southern Ozone Hole with other measurements from ground and satellite data.
 Using scatter graphs, regression lines and correlation coefficients.

 We value your feedback, if you would like to fill in a feedback form after using the resources it would be much appreciated.